apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### InfluxDb Events

 Decide how CAS should store authentication events inside an InfluxDb instance.
-Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#influxdb-configuration) under the configuration key `cas.events.influxDb`.
+Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#influxdb-configuration) under the configuration key `cas.events.influx-db`.

 ### CouchDb Events

 Decide how CAS should store authentication events inside a CouchDb instance.
-Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.events.couchDb`.
+Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.events.couch-db`.

 ### Database Events